hesiqi2000/zynq-lab/lab5.md

 ###	Correct the errors

-1. In SDK, in the **Problems** tab, double-click on the unknown type name x for the parse error.
+1. In Vitis IDE, in the **Problems** tab, double-click on the unknown type name x for the parse error.
 This will open the source file and bring you around to the error place.

     <p align="center">
     <img src ="pics/lab5/3_fsterr.jpg" width="80%" height="80%"/>